mrocklin/itertoolz/README.md

 `itertoolz` is on the Python Package Index (PyPi)

+    pip install itertoolz

+or

     easy_install itertoolz

+or from source

-    pip install itertoolz
+    ./setup.py install

-`itertoolz` is Pure Python.
-It intends to support Python 2.5 and above.

 Dependencies
 ------------